p-rivero/ReChess/docs/GameProtocol.md

 Validation of the move legality can be CPU-intensive, so instead the backend only enforces the following rules:
 - The move history is a space-separated list of moves.
 Each move has the correct format (like `e2e4` or `e7e8=q`).
 - The move history cannot be rewritten or deleted (only appended to).
+- Only 1 move can be appended to the history at a time.
 - Only the player whose turn it is can make a move.
 They must also set the turn to the other player's color.

 The moves are validated by the clients, who must reach a consensus on whether a given move history is valid (if both players are using the same unmodified chess engine, no illegal moves should ever be made).